thumbliner/thumbliner/study.md

 ---

+> “The market economy is like a delicate plant which needs a carefully tended soil.”<br>
+> — Wilhelm Röpke

+---

 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         title="Music player: Lab Pe Aati Hai Dua by Siza Roy and Jagjit Singh" frameborder="0"